"Love

 Real life can throw any of us "out of the haymow" at any time.
 Sickness.
 Layoff.

 Divorce.
 Accidents.
-Earthquakes.
-Hurricanes.
-Those and thousands of other events may make
+Crimes.
+Natural disasters.
+Those and many other events may make

 "safe landings" impossible.
 And then the Bible teaches we are to be there to